Skip to Main Content

 The duration of an ear infection in cats can vary based on its severity and cause.
 Mild infections may resolve within a week or two with proper treatment.
 More severe or chronic ear infections can take several weeks to months to heal fully.
 Persistent infections might require ongoing management to prevent recurrence.

-The question of how to treat ear infections in cats typically has a straightforward answer.
+Fortunately, treatment of inner ear infections in cats typically has a straightforward answer.
 Your vet may need to clip the fur around the cat’s ear canal to help keep it clean and dry.

 If the infection has reached the middle ear but the eardrum is untouched, oral or injectable antibiotics may clear up the infection.